madtunebk/ComfyUI-ControlnetAux/README.md

      ```bash
      source ../../venv/bin/activate
      ```
-   - Install required Python packages:
+   - Install the required Python packages using pip:
      ```bash
      pip install -r requirements.txt
      ```
+   - To support **DWPose** which is dependent on **MMDetection**, **MMCV**, and **MMPose**, you need to install additional packages:
+     ```bash
+     pip install openmim
+     mim install mmengine
+     mim install "mmcv>=2.0.1"
+     mim install "mmdet>=3.1.0"
+     mim install "mmpose>=1.1.0"
+     ```

 3. **Run the Application:**
+   - Once the dependencies are installed, you can run the application.
-   - Follow instructions in the repository's README or documentation to use the application.
+   - Follow the instructions in the repository's README or documentation to start using the ControlnetAux application.

+This installation guide is for Ubuntu Linux.

 This guide is for Ubuntu Linux.